kaeeraa/ayugram-desktop/README.md

-# ayugram-desktop
-Transfered to ayugram-ports/ayugram-desktop
+# Sorry but we transfered repo to ayugram-ports/ayugram-desktop